 The world-spread events of 2020 and 2021 (I mean the pandemic, I just didn’t want to mention it) have completely turned the world of sports and fitness upside down.
 While lots of fitness centers and gyms didn’t survive the crisis, some of them embraced the sudden shift of the world to an online space and exploited its potential.
 One of them was our client, PortalYogi, which is just a perfect example for this article.

-PortalYogi was operating online even before the pandemic – actually, from the very beginning of their existence.
+PortalYogi was operating online even before the pandemic – actually, from the very beginning of its existence.
 They started with an off-the-shelf solution that allowed them to validate whether an idea of online yoga classes would gain the interest of their existing customers and attract new ones.
 When the pandemic hit, the demand for this kind of solutions drastically increased and brought raising requirements of people who wanted to keep their training routine by switching to online classes.

 At that time, PortalYogi was already noticing some drawbacks and deficiencies in their off-the-shelf solution for a while.
 Therefore, they decided it was time to reach for the opportunities that come along with the bespoke software.
-Thanks to that, the platform was able to fulfill the rising needs of their users, adding new features and solutions that supported their growth into one of the biggest yoga studios in Poland.
+Thanks to that, the platform was able to fulfill the rising needs of its users, adding new features and solutions that supported its growth into one of the biggest yoga studios in Poland.
 Sounds inspiring, doesn’t it?
 You can listen to the whole story in the interview we ran with PortalYogi’s co-founder, Ewa Wysocka.